 Lagos is a picturesque seaside city, with a wonderful water front promenade and a charming historic center.
 It’s also home to our expat friends Anita and Dick of No Particular Place To Go who are graciously hosting our stay.
 And, let me tell you they have quite the view from their balcony.

 We’ll be in Lagos for about a week.
-We’ll use the time to catch our breath, get some work done, explore Lagos, and eat as much gelato as possible.
-We’ll also use the time to gear up and organize ourselves to ride the rails with Eurail, which promises to be epic and we hope you’ll ride right along with us!
+The time will be used to catch our breath, get some work done, explore Lagos, and eat as much gelato as possible.
+Also, we’ll use the time to gear up and organize ourselves to ride the rails with Eurail, which promises to be epic and we hope you’ll ride right along with us!

 You know… on second thought that sounds like a lot of work.
 Maybe we’ll just spend the week doing absolutely nothing except walking into town each day, eating gelato and watching the world pass by.
 Because, after all, it’s important to prioritize while traveling.